ligato/site/content/cnf/cnf-def.md

 <br>
 </br>
 The architecture is assembled from and presented as a system using a layered approach: Applications, orchestration, management plane on top; Software data plane on the bottom.
-The term, `plugin`, is a placeholder for integrated and/or configured software components supporting a function or functions performed by the CNF
+The term, `plugin`, is a placeholder for integrated and/or configured software components supporting a function or functions performed by the CNF.

 A discussion follows beginning with the data plane.